Chrislee3x7/CollegeInfo/README.md

 # College Info
-**If you wish to run the website, please run it on your local server!**
+**If you wish to run the website, please download the repository and run it on your local server!**

 Displays university rankings from various sources.
 The pages were built from scratch using html, with css, javascript, bootstrap. <br/>